openresty/lua-resty-redis/README.markdown

-because it will then be shared by all the concurrent requests handled by the same nginx worker process (see http://wiki.nginx.org/HttpLuaModule#Data_Sharing_within_an_Nginx_Worker ) and result in bad race conditions when concurrent requests are trying to use the same `resty.redis` instance.
+because it will then be shared by all the concurrent requests handled by the same nginx worker process (see http://wiki.nginx.org/HttpLuaModule#Data_Sharing_within_an_Nginx_Worker ) and result in bad race conditions when concurrent requests are trying to use the same `resty.redis` instance (you would see the "bad request" or "socket busy" error to be returned from the method calls).
 You should always initiate `resty.redis` objects in function local variables or in the `ngx.ctx` table.
 These places all have their own data copies for each request.